dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 categories: startups stock-options
 ---

-Last September I joined a startup and received stock options.
+Last September I joined the GitLab team and received stock options.
 I knew what that meant at a very basic level but I didn't have a clue about the details.
 I've also noticed a lot more discussion on Twitter about stock options and what it means for employees.
 There is still a lot of confusion around the topic.